2022 FAI Cup final

 The 2022 FAI Cup Final, known as the 2022 Extra.ie FAI Cup Final for sponsorship reasons, was the final match of the 2022 FAI Cup, the national association football cup of the Republic of Ireland.
-The match took place on Sunday 13 November at the Aviva Stadium in Dublin, and was contested by Derry City and Shelbourne.
+The match took place on Sunday 13 November at the Aviva Stadium in Dublin and was contested by Derry City and Shelbourne.
+Over 32,000 spectators attended the match.

 Derry City won the game 4-0 to win the cup for the sixth time, it was also the biggest margin of victory in an FAI cup final.